 The Director of this production is Paul Green

-Paul has been acting and directing in Southampton and the surrounding area for over 45 years.
+Paul has been acting and directing in Southampton and the surrounding area for over 50 years.
 He was the Artistic Director of The Talking Heads Theatre Pub in Portswood during the 90s.
-Since then, Paul has worked with many companies in and around Southampton.
-Paul has also directed at the Minack Theatre in Cornwall - a well-received production of The 39 Steps.
+Since then, Paul has worked with many companies and has directed at the Minack Theatre in Cornwall - a well-received production of The 39 Steps.
 He joined Maskers in 2013 and has acted in and directed several shows.
-Acting roles include an Italian Waiter in Betrayal, Akela the Wolf in The Jungle Book and most recently Mr. Samsa in Metamorphosis.
-Directing credits for Maskers include Di, Viv and Rose, and Around the World in 80 Days.
-The last show he directed was The Railway Children at the Nuffield Theatre Campus for SUP Theatre, just before lockdown in 2020.
-He has a background in physical theatre, and this heavily influences his approach.
-Ugly Lies the Bone appealed to him from a visual perspective, and he hopes that the audience will appreciate the emotional and immersive aspects of this brilliantly written play.
+Last year Paul was very busy directing: Ugly Lies the Bone in the Maskers Studio, Lilies on the Land outdoors at Furzey Gardens, and Rules for Living at The Plaza Theatre in Romsey.
+His next production will be outdoors at Furzey again, a comedy by Amanda Whittington, Ladies' Day.